diogoalmiro/ctray/README.md

 ```
 Internaly a String will be converted to the object text specified and the default arguments (without a callback).

-When `text` is `"-"` the tray will create an separator in the tray.
+When `text` is `"-"` the tray will create a separator in the tray.
 The other values of the item are ignored in this case.

 ### `tray#start() : Promise`

-Shows the tray, promise ends when the tray is closed.
+Shows the tray, the promise is fulfilled when the tray closes.

 ### `tray#update() : undefined`